 The Lobito Corridor is not a single construction project.
 It is a sequence of interdependent infrastructure programmes spanning three countries, multiple operators, and at least a decade of phased implementation.
 Understanding the construction timeline is essential for anyone tracking corridor progress, whether as an investor assessing disbursement schedules, a mining company planning logistics transitions, a contractor positioning for procurement, or a policymaker evaluating whether commitments are translating into concrete.
-This page maps every significant milestone from the corridor's political inception at the 2022 G7 summit through the projected achievement of full multi-country operations around 2032, and tracks where the programme stands as of mid-2025.
+This page maps significant milestones from the corridor's political inception at the 2022 G7 summit through conditional full multi-country build-out scenarios, and tracks where the programme stands as of May 2026.

 The timeline is organized into five overlapping phases.
 Phases do not proceed neatly in sequence; the Angola upgrades overlap with DRC connection works, and Zambia feasibility studies run in parallel with active construction on the Angolan mainline.
 This concurrency is both a strength, enabling multiple workfronts to advance simultaneously, and a management challenge, requiring coordination across governments, financiers, and contractors operating in very different institutional environments.